What is a Wind Mitigation Inspection?

 How much does a Windstorm Inspection cost?

 The cost of this Inspection can vary from inspector to inspector.
 The size and type of home can affect the price as well.
-The cost, here in Pinellas County, is between $75.00 and 200.00 dollars.
+Here in Pinellas County, the cost is between $75.00 and 200.00 dollars.
 See my pricing here.

-When hiring an inspector, ensure that they are experienced in doing Mitigation Inspections.
+When hiring an inspector, ensure they are experienced in Mitigation Inspections.
 Unfortunately, many inspectors are not experienced with these types of inspections.
 In fact, some inspectors do not do them.
+Without the needed experience, they can easily miss money-saving attributes.

 I have completed 1000’s of Mitigation and 4-point Inspections.
 So let me put that experience to work for you ensuring you receive all of the insurance discounts you are entitled to.